-Promotion rank for Principals II or Principal Graduate Masters/Mistresses or Senior Graduate Masters/Mistresses or Senior Primary School Masters/Mistresses in the primary section of aided special schools. (updated on 1 September 2022)

-Candidates should have fulfilled all requirements for normal promotion to this rank.
+Appointment Requirements : (a) Promotion Promotion rank for Principals II or Principal Graduate Masters/Mistresses or Senior Graduate Masters/Mistresses or Senior Primary School Masters/Mistresses in the primary section of aided special schools. (updated on 1 September 2022) (b) Direct Appointment Candidates should have fulfilled all requirements for normal promotion to this rank.
 In addition, for special schools, candidates should have successfully completed a course of training in special education recognised by the Permanent Secretary.
-The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable. (updated on 1 September 2021)

-Principal of a secondary school with 18 or more classes.

-Principal of a special school operating Secondary 1-6 and with 18 or more equivalent ordinary secondary classes. (updated on 1 September 2020)

-With effect from the 2002/03 school year, a school Principal appointed by direct appointment to a headship post in another aided school at the same substantive rank of his former headship post without a break in service is allowed to retain the salary pay point he received in the former post; if there is a break in service, he should be remunerated at the minimum point of the pay scale.
+The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable. (updated on 1 September 2021) Type of Work : Secondary Schools Principal of a secondary school with 18 or more classes. (updated on 1 September 2020) Prine with tial Schools cipal of a special school operating Secondary 1-6 and 18 or more equivalent ordinary secondary classes. ated on 1 September 2020) Promotion Prospects: N.A.
+Any Other Remarks : Prind post of hi allow form a effect from the 2002/03 school year, a school cipal appointed by direct appointment to a headship in another aided school at the same substantive rank is former headship post without a break in service is wed to retain the salary pay point he received in the her post; if there is a break in service, he should be unerated at the minimum point of the pay scale.